AstrobioMike/GToTree/tmp-v2-wiki-pages/SCG-sets.md

 4. Only Pfams with exactly 1 hit in at least 90% of the genomes for that taxon were kept as that taxon's SCG-set.

+5. Of those, any two that hit the *same protein* in at least 10% of the genomes (e.g., two domains of a fused, multi-functional protein) were treated as one target, and only the one that was single-copy in more genomes was kept.
+Any potential Pfam targets dropped this way are listed in the `shared-protein-exclusions.tsv` output table.

 Sets were built for each domain, and for taxa with enough genomes to support the above.

 ## Building your own